EmuraDaisuke/SortingAlgorithm.HayateShiki/README.md

 # Finally
 How was it?

-Hayate-Shiki(颯式) won all over std::stable_sort, but it turns out that it is not easy to win over std::sort.
+Hayate-Shiki won all over std::stable_sort, but it turns out that it is not easy to win over std::sort.
 However, depending on the environment and input, it may have the potential to surpass std::sort.

 Does it come the day when merge sort wins quick sort?